 - Bank account statements accompanied by an affidavit stating that the financial statements were requested and obtained from the corresponding banking entity and indicating that the person has received an income from abroad for a minimum amount of three thousand dollars monthly during the last year ($3,000.00) or in case of requesting legal permanence for their dependents of four thousand dollars monthly in the previous year ($4,000.00).

 - Every foreign document that is provided must have an official translation into Spanish, made by a Notary Public or official Costa Rican translator.

-Finally, when the migratory condition is granted, the foreign person will be able to enter Costa Rica and have three months to attend a face-to-face appointment where the photograph of the corresponding migratory document will be taken.
-For this appointment, the person shall provide:
+- Finally, when the migratory condition is granted, the foreign person will be able to enter Costa Rica and have three months to attend a face-to-face appointment where the photograph of the corresponding migratory document will be taken.
+For this appointment, the person shall provide the following:

 - Proof of payment of $90 for the issuance of the immigration document.

 - A valid passport and in good condition.

 - Medical Services Policy covers the applicant and his dependents for the entire stay in the country for at least fifty thousand dollars ($50,000.00).